marcphilipp/presentations/junit5-extensions/slides.md

 ## JUnit Jupiter is extensible

 - A lot of extension points to choose from
-- Combining them in one extension is very powerful
 - The JUnit team will add more in future releases
+- Combining multiple extension points in one extension is very powerful!

 ----